sendwyre/yes-compliance-token/YESToken.md

 There are two high-level token types: standard and control.
 Both tokens are generally identical in functionality (and appearance!), except that control tokens grant their holder additional permissions.
 This distinction is made solely for security.
-They permit their holders the ability to mint new tokens as well as burn existing ones.
+Control tokens permit their holders the ability to mint new tokens as well as burn existing ones.
 Standard tokens are used solely for identification; they provide no minting powers, though do allow self-destruction/self-burn.